 13. Detail Cars

-One of the great things about going into the car detailing business is that your start-up costs are so low.
-You can purchase all of the supplies that you will need for under $50 and you can even wait to purchase your supplies until you are sure that you have a few paying customers lined up.
-Washing, waxing, vacuuming, and cleaning cars will certainly require some sweat and some elbow grease from you to make it a successful venture, but the upside can be great – especially if you love cars as I do.
+Washing, waxing, vacuuming, and cleaning cars will certainly require some sweat and some elbow grease from you to make it a successful venture, but the upside can be great — especially if you love cars as I do.
+Start-up costs are very low.
+In fact, you can purchase all of the supplies that you’ll need for under $100.

 14. Deliver Food